Neutrophil Oxidative Burst, Blood

 Volume Type Container Collect Temperature Transport Temperature Special Instructions

-3 mLWhole bloodSodium or Lithium heparin (Green) See noteCRITICAL AMBIENT.
+3 mLWhole bloodSodium or Lithium heparin (Green) AmbientCRITICAL AMBIENT.
 THIS TEST REQUIRES MULTIPLE SPECIMENS.
-Collect this specimen from an unrelated healthy person; label the tube as "Control."
-Both tubes must be received in Cleveland Clinic Laboratories on the day of collection by 3 p.m.
-EST. Patient and control specimens must be collected within 48 hours of test performance.
+Collect one specimen from the patient and label with the patient Beaker label.
+Collect an additional specimen from an unrelated healthy person; label with the patient Beaker label and write that it is the "Control."
+Deliver both tubes to the Send-Outs laboratory on the day of collection by 3 p.m.
+Patient and control specimens must be collected within 48 hours of test performance.
 Do NOT refrigerate or freeze as live neutrophils are required.

 Minimum Specimen Requirements